sin1111yi/s1sNvim/README.md

 - Add or modify plugins and their options in `plugins/custom`.
 You can easily do that by follow the same method with LazyVim.
 See [here](https://www.lazyvim.org/configuration/plugins).
 - You can edit `plugins/custom/custom.lua` in the way thet you edit `LazyVim/starter`, see [here](https://github.com/LazyVim/starter/blob/main/lua/plugins/example.lua).

-if you want to disable modules or plugins provided by s1sNvim, check `bootstrap.lua`, here's the code, each folder in `plugins` is a module.
+If you want to disable modules or plugins provided by s1sNvim, check `bootstrap.lua`.
+Here's the code, and each folder in `plugins` is a module.

 ```lua
 ---@class PluginsLoadOpts